celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 ### Stop the containers

 You can stop the Docker containers at any time without problem.
 If you stop your containers that means those containers stop of providing service.
 The data dir of the validator and the proxy are Docker volumes mounted in the containers from the `celo-data-dir` you created at the very beginning.
-So if you don't remove that folder, you can stop or restart the containers without loosing any data.
+So if you don't remove that folder, you can stop or restart the containers without losing any data.

 You can stop the `celo-validator` and `celo-proxy` containers running: